Summer School of the UNESCO chair in ICT to develop and promote sustainable tourism in World Heritage Sites

 August 24-31, 2019 – Lugano & Müstair, Switzerland

-Lectures, visits to UNESCO World Heritage Sites and Biospheres reserves, hands-on exercises and a range of formal and informal activities will allow participants to understand how to leverage ICTs for a sustainbale tourism that is able to preserve and transmit living heritage.
+Lectures, visits to UNESCO World Heritage Sites and Biospheres reserves, hands-on exercises and a range of formal and informal activities allowed participants to understand how to leverage ICTs for

 VIRTUAL SUMMER SCHOOL

-Those who can not participate in person, can attend the “Virtual Summer School”, which will make accessible resources and presentation videos etc. based on the on-place experience.
-An interactive eLearning platform will be active during the two weeks of the Summer School.
-All contents (presentations, videos, images, audio recordings etc.) will be archived for further access and usage after the Summer School.
+Those who could not participate in person, attended the “Virtual Summer School”, which made accessible resources and presentation videos etc. based on the on-place experience.
+An eLearning platform will still be active until 31.08.2020.
+All contents (presentations, videos, images, audio recordings etc.) are archived for further access and usage after the Summer School.

 WHO CAN PARTICIPATE